Alonso-del-Arte/sokoban-ascii/README.md

 ## Making your own ASCII Sokoban levels

 You can use the page for the level Extremely Easy No. 1 as a template, or any of the levels in the `levels` folder.
+However, `Template.html` and `ExtraTemplate.html` are better for this purporse, because they include indicators to let you know if the CSS and JavaScript are not properly linked.

 Be sure to replace the HTML metadata in the Head section, the H1 heading and also the links to previous and next levels.

 The most important thing to replace, of course, is the text in the Preformatted tag.
 The following symbols should appear in varying proportions:

 - `#` (pound sign) for wall bricks
-- ` ` (space), `-` (dash) or `_` (underscore) for floor tiles
+- ` ` (space), `-` (dash) or `_` (underscore) for floor tiles (there's no distinguishing between exterior and interior)
 - `.` (period) for an empty goal
 - `@` (at sign) or `p` (lowercase P) for a player token not on a goal, `+` (plus sign) or `P` (uppercase P) for a player token on a goal; there should only be one of these in a level
 - `$` (dollar sign) or `b` (lowercase B) for a box not on a goal, `*` (asterisk) or `B` (uppercase B) for a box on a goal; the total count of goals (regardless of occupancy) should match the total count of boxes (regardless of location)